Hoppin’ John

 This post may contain affiliate links.
 Please read our disclosure policy.

-In some Southern homes, it wouldn’t be New Year’s Eve without Hoppin’ John, a dish featuring black-eyed peas, which are believed to bring good luck in the coming year.
+In some Southern homes, particularly in South Carolina, it wouldn’t be New Year’s without Hoppin’ John.
+The dish features black-eyed peas, which are believed to bring good luck in the coming year.

 In her 1991 cookbook New Southern Cooking, Southern Food Maven Natalie Dupree explains, “As the saying goes, ‘turnip greens on New Year’s Eve bring you greenbacks all year long, and black-eyed peas bring you a lucky day for each one you eat.”
 I imagine one would work hard to eat 365 of them and then start fresh again.